Investigators at TPLH and the Mexican National Institute of Medical Sciences and Nutrition connect our body’s own steroids with aging.

 The above graphs show blood corticosterone in control rats (open bars) at five ages (PND postnatal day).
 The ¥ sign indicates the first significant change when comparing each age with the one prior.
 Data are also presented for first generation offspring of obese mothers (closed bars).
 Data are mean ± SEM; group n=5–14.
 Further details are available in the full publication (AGE 2015;37:9774).

-Developmental programming of aging.
+Aging-Developmental programming of aging.
 TPLH researchers and their colleagues throughout the world are studying how our early development before and immediately after birth affects how we age.

 Our lives from womb to tomb: In humans, we know that offspring of obese mothers have shorter lifespans (BMJ 2013; 347:f4539).
 Our studies have shown that male and female offspring of fat rats have shorter lifespans than offspring of lean mothers.
 Male offspring of fat mothers live even shorter lives than females.
 This sex difference in lifespan is observed in humans.
 When we measured blood corticosterone in offspring of obese mothers, we found that the corticosterone levels are higher in females than males.
 However, the fall in corticosterone begins at a similar time to the fall that occurs in the offspring of normal weight mothers.

 We conclude that the fall in corticosterone in the blood is a biomarker of aging.
 The earlier aging in offspring of fat mothers may be due to exposure of the tissues in offspring of fat mothers to higher levels of cortisol for longer periods of their lives, as the figure shows.